-Alisha For $44/month you can change Alisha's life!
+Alisha For a monthly donation of any amount you can change her life!

 To be born in a “Dalit” family which is considered as “lower caste/ untouchable” group is still a stigma in Nepali society.

 It is sad that the caste discrimination still exists.

 There are 75 districts in Nepal.
 A district is similar to a county in the USA.
 One district is Nuwakot.
 This district has the highest level of human trafficking.
 Parents are known for selling their daughters to brokers for 6000 rupees ($60)